Iteration using a Zipper

 ZipperReadOnlyIteration

-to_next_get_val] combines the functionality of [to_next_val] with [get_val], returningSome(&'a V)if positioned at a value, orNoneif iteration is complete.
+to_next_get_valcombines the functionality ofto_next_valwithval, returningSome(&'a V)if positioned at a value, orNoneif iteration is complete.

 ZipperReadOnlyConditionalIteration